Annedj/test/README.md

 ## Bonus

+- Sort tasks by not completed first, so when a task is marked as completed it should jump to the bottom of the list
 - Add a section on your to-do list regrouping the tasks that have been missed (not completed and with a deadline in the past).
 You can try using a model scope.
 - Without implementing them, which tests could you write to make sure your app is robust?